Max-Soze/Dungeon-Bound/README.md

 - WASD to move
 - P to save (stored in .json in src folder)
 - Click for the attack button

+(Art files missing, so have to sub your own to run)